Mahdisamiee/bime-css/README.md

 # bime-css
-responsive design of .xd file. using HTML && CSS3.
+responsive design of a .xd file with HTML && SCSS.

 desktop: